Society of Hispanic Professional Engineers By-Laws

 ACTIVE MEMBERSHIP

-The executive board shall keep track of this policy through the maintenance of attendance sheets, committee reports, and receipts.
+bers per semester.
+The percentage will be based on the number of events attended by the member divided by the total number of Society of Hispanic Professional Engineers events.
+The executive board shall keep track of this policy by maintaining attendance sheets, committee reports, and receipts.
 Each committee chairperson shall be responsible for this tally.

 Any member failing to maintain active member status shall lose for one semester the following privileges: Sponsorship and/or attendance to banquets, seminars, conferences, or any discount derived from membership, access to course files, and inclusion in the forthcoming resume book and shall forego the right to run for the executive board if sanctioned during the Spring Semester.